 Director, representing the South Region.
 Three-year term expires in 2023.
-Mr. Oestman serves as the Vice Chairman of the Compensation Committee and Secretary of the Policy Review Committee.
-He has been a farmer/rancher for five years or more in an operation with principle enterprises of corn, pinto beans, white wheat, alfalfa, and cattle.
+Mr. Oestman serves as the Vice Chairman of the Compensation Committee and Chairman of the Policy Review Committee.
+He has been a farmer/rancher for five years or more with principal enterprises of corn, pinto beans, white wheat, alfalfa, and cattle.
 He is a partner and has a controlling interest in Oestman Farms, LLC, BOO Farms, LLC, James P. Brophy Homeplace, LLLP, and Lazy J-3 Limited.
 Mr. Oestman holds a B.S. from Colorado State University.